CompArchFA16/Lab0/report.md

 ## Test Strategy
 ![Test Table](https://github.com/tj-kim/Lab0/blob/master/test_table.png)

 The above table shows the 16 test cases we used for this lab.
-The same test cases were used both for the test bench simulation and the FPGA testing, as we believed that the cases very pretty extensive and touched a lot of different scenarios.
+The same test cases were used both for the test bench simulation and the FPGA testing, as we believed that the cases were pretty extensive and touched a lot of different scenarios.

 We tested the following combination of scenarios.
 * What happens if we add 2 numbers with different signs? (negative + negative, positive + positive, positive + negative)